- Can't connect to printer/printer is unresponsive

 When printing labels from Back Office, if you see the Print Barcode option but not the Print Package Label option, this indicates:

 - The product is weight-based.
-Package labels must include the product weight.
-In the case of a weight-based item such as bulk flower, the weight being sold isn't specified until the time of purchase, and therefore these labels can only be printed from the point of sale or from a Weigh Station.
+Package labels for weight-based products can only be printed from the point of sale or from a Weigh Station.

-- The product is not marijuana.
-Package labels are not applicable to/not required for non-marijuana items, and so the option to print a package label is not shown.
+- The product is not cannabis.
+The Register app will not print package labels when you sell a non-cannabis item.
 If you believe this is an error, check the item's Product Type to ensure it is set to Is Marijuana = Yes.

 - The product is not flower-based.
-Package label printing is only available for items assigned to a Product Type where the Transaction Limit Type is set to Flower.
+The Register app will not print package labels for items that don't have a Product Type where the Transaction Limit Type is set to Flower.

 Labels print, but with incorrect information

 Blank labels, streaks on labels, and alignment issues

 If labels are coming out blank, confirm that the label roll is loaded properly (labels should be face-up) and that the labels you're using are thermal labels.
 An easy way to check if your labels are thermal is to scratch the label with the edge of a coin.
 On thermal labels, this will leave a faint gray mark.
 If scratching the label doesn't leave a mark, the labels are not thermal.

 Streaks or unusually light areas on the label typically indicate that your print head needs to be cleaned.
 For cleaning instructions, consult the following manuals: